Healing Garden - image by Pippa Stacey

 Sally Kay is also returning to teach Reflexology Lymph Drainage in October 2016.

-Heidi Armstrong will be running two courses:
+Heidi Armstrong will be running three courses:

 © Copyright 2015 Sally Earlam Reflexology - Website by Sally Earlam & Julian Daley.
 Email: firstname.lastname@example.org